StereoSpike: Depth Learning with a Spiking Neural Network: Introduction

 \section{Introduction}

-Depth is an important feature of the surrounding space whose estimation finds its place in various tasks across many different fields.
-Potential applications can be as diverse as object manipulation in robotics or collision avoidance for autonomous vehicles during navigation.
+Depth is an important feature of the surrounding space whose estimation finds its place in various tasks across many different fields \cite{stereo_biomedical}.
+Potential applications can be as diverse as object manipulation in robotics \cite{williams2019robotic} or collision avoidance for autonomous vehicles during navigation \cite{Neven2017FastSU}.
 In humans, depth processing is extremely well developed and relies on monocular (e.g., occlusions, perspectives or motion parallax) and binocular (retinal disparities) visual cues \cite{CuttingVishton}.
-This processing consumes very little energy as the visual system encodes retinal information under the form of action potential, or \emph{spikes} and it is believed that the brain only requires about 20 Watts to function \cite{Mink1981}.
+This processing consumes very little energy as the visual system encodes retinal information under the form of action potentials, or \emph{spikes} and it is believed that the brain only requires about 20 Watts to function \cite{Mink1981}.
 Over the last years, it has motivated the development of numerous bio-inspired approaches based on neuromorphic sensors and spiking neural networks to process depth in embedded systems.

-Dynamic Vision Sensors (DVS) have recently gathered the interest of scientists and industrial actors, thanks to a growing number of research paper explaining how to process their output \cite{Gallego2019}.
-Reasons for this recent popularity are the very high dynamic range, excellent temporal resolution and unrivaled energy efficiency of these event cameras, hence making them especially suitable in automotive scenarios with strong energy and latency constraints.
-Similarly, as retinal ganglion cells in the animal retina, their pixels asynchronously emit an action potential (i.e., a \emph{spike}, or \emph{event}) whenever the change in log-luminance at this location since the last event, reaches a threshold.
+Dynamic Vision Sensors (DVS) have recently gathered the interest of scientists and industrial actors, thanks to a growing number of research papers explaining how to process their output \cite{Gallego2019}.
+Notable reasons for this recent popularity are their very high dynamic range and excellent temporal resolution which allow them to operate in extreme conditions (e.g., night, bright sun, rapid motion) where conventional frame-based cameras would suffer from severe saturation or motion blur.
+Instead of repeating redundant frame information (i.e., when the camera or the scene is not moving) at a fixed sampling rate, their pixels asynchronously emit an action potential --\emph{spike} or \emph{event}-- whenever the change in log-luminance at this location since the last event, reaches a threshold.
+This sparse encoding scheme draws direct inspiration from retinal ganglion cells in animal models.
+Finally, event cameras' unrivaled energy-efficiency also contribute to make them especially suitable in automotive scenarios with strong energy, memory and latency constraints.